dyunwei/DNSLogzip/README.md

    cd benchmark/bin/LogArchive/
    ln -s $DNSLogzip_WorkingDir/benchmark/bin/LogArchive/Archiver /usr/local/bin
+   chmod a+x Archiver
    # Get the Compression ratio and speed of LogArchive and print it on the console.
-   sh ./eval.sh
+   python ./eval.py
    cd -
   ```